Constructing g-computation estimators: two case studies in selection bias: Case Study 2: Confounding and selection bias

 where $\theta = (\beta, \gamma_1, \mu^1, \gamma_0, \mu^0, \psi)$, $m(\mathbb{W}; \beta) = E[Y \mid A,Z,X; \beta]$ with the design matrix $\mathbb{W}$, and $m(\mathbb{V}; \gamma_a) = E[\hat{Y}^a \mid A,Z]$ with the design matrix $\mathbb{V}$.
 The first estimating function is again the outcome model restricted to those who completed follow-up.
 The second estimating function is now a regression of $\hat{Y}^1$ given the observed $A,Z$ for all observations.
 The third is the mean of the updated pseudo-outcomes with $a:=1$.
 The fourth and fifth estimating functions repeat the process for $a:=0$.
 The final estimating function is for the average causal effect.

-Now, we show that our proposed estimator is consistent and asymptotically normal.
+Now, we argue that our proposed estimator is consistent and asymptotically normal with a more formal proof in Appendix 3.
 Note that the outcome model is unbiased following from maximum likelihood theory.
 Similarly, unbiasedness of $E\left\{ \left[ \hat{Y}_i^a - m(\mathbb{V}_i; \gamma_a) \right] \mathbb{V}_i^T \right\}$ follows from quasi-maximum likelihood \cite{Papke1996Econometric, Godambe1987Quasi}.
 The unbiasedness of the means follows from the identification assumptions and correct model specification.
 Finally, the estimating equation for the average causal effect follows from the same arguments as before.
-A more formal proof is provided in Appendix 3.